 How to Check Your Business Credit Score

 There are three major business credit bureaus: Experian, Dun & Bradstreet and Equifax.
 You can check your business credit report with each of the three business credit bureaus.
 Although there is generally a fee, it's often worth the cost to know this key data about your business.
-To help small businesses during the COVID-19 pandemic, Experian is offering a free business credit report to companies from now through May 1, 2020.

 Credit bureaus gather data on your business from a variety of sources, including:

 - Lenders and credit card companies